misiektoja/lastfm_monitor/docs/troubleshooting.md

 Temporary website errors, including HTTP 600, also use bounded retries.
 Use `--debug` to see the HTTP status and retry attempts.
 The normal friend and profile check interval defaults to 90 minutes.
 Explicit saved intervals still apply.

+When the errors keep coming, the wait between checks doubles after each failed attempt until it reaches `FRIENDS_CHECK_INTERVAL`, so an outage lasting hours is not requested at the `FRIENDS_RETRY_INTERVAL` pace.
+The failure is reported once, then at most once an hour, and a recovery line is printed when the checks work again.
+Music monitoring is unaffected, since it uses the Last.fm API rather than the website.

 <a id="terminal-colours-look-wrong"></a>
 ## Terminal Colours Look Wrong